If you’ve booked a support call, we’ll use Zoom to talk and share your screen.

 You don’t need to sign up for a Zoom account or trial, as we’ll use my paid account.

 Download the App

-On a Mac, you may need to update your Security & Privacy settings to allow the installation, using these simple instructions.
+On a Mac, you may need to update your Security & Privacy settings to allow the installation.
 Go to Preferences > Security & Privacy > Accessibility > unlock the lock > click the + button and navigate to Applications folder > Zoom.
 This allows me to share your screen with your permission.